 The class will give you the initial building blocks to effectively use Python in your daily work, while setting the foundation for additional skill building in areas of specific interest.

-Duration and Format: 3 days intensive live classroom training (with heavy emphasis on hands-on exercises) + 30-day free access to additional self-paced online training with Enthought Training on Demand.
-Live classes are limited to a maximum of 15 students to allow for dedicated interaction with the instructor.
+Duration and Format: 3 days intensive live classroom training (with heavy emphasis on hands-on exercises).
+Classes are limited to a maximum of 15 students to allow for dedicated interaction with the instructor.